thisuser667/TWebpImage/README.md

 # TWebpImage
-Descendant of delphi class TGraphic for webp and gif graphic file formats and others.
-Includes animation.
-Definitive and last implementation.
+Windowed control for viewing and animating many image formats including Webp and Gif, for Delphi and FPC.

 Implementation of a new graphic class for Delphi's TGraphic class, for the webp graphic format (libwebp.dll 1.2.4).
 As far as I know, nothing similar exists yet.
 It can be a valid starting point to do something more professional.